 How to Create QR Codes for URLs, Wi-Fi, and Contact Cards

-QR codes are everywhere — restaurant menus, business cards, product packaging, event tickets.
-They are a quick way to get someone from the physical world to a digital destination without typing a URL.
+QR codes are everywhere: restaurant menus, business cards, product packaging, event tickets, payment apps, vaccine passports.
+They are a quick way to get someone from the physical world to a digital destination without typing a URL, dictating a Wi-Fi password, or copying contact details.
+Creating one takes seconds, costs nothing, and (unlike short-link services) the QR code keeps working forever because the destination is encoded directly in the image.

 What QR codes can do

-A QR code is just a way to encode text into a scannable image.
-What happens when someone scans it depends on what text you put in:
+A QR code is a way to encode a text payload into a scannable image.
+What happens when someone scans it depends on the format of that text:

 How to create a QR code